ClaytonMalarkey/HTmlMeta/README.md

 HTmlMeta
 ["Under my tutelage, you will grow from boys to men.
 From men into gladiators.
-And from gladiators into Swansons."]
+And from gladiators into Swansons."]HtmlMeta ["I hate everything."]